 At the Wellness Center, students can consult with a counselor regarding a personal or mental health issue of concern.
 Counselors will help students identify the issue and any campus or community services that may be available and useful for the student and that will enhance their personal and emotional well-being.
 Students may also participate in wellness activities on campus that encourage healthy lifestyles, such as stress management, coping skills and self-care activities, or other psychoeducational programs designed to address common mental health issues and concerns among college students.

-The counselors at the Wellness Center work closely with the Department of Student Life to coordinate services for students on both a campus and an individual level, such as health promotion activities, wellness checks, suicide prevention, alcohol and drug awareness programs, or other health services required by students that may benefit from a collaborative effort between Wellness Center and Student Life staff, such as addiction or eating disorders.
+The counselors at the Wellness Center work closely with the Office of Student Affairs to coordinate services for students on both a campus and an individual level, such as health promotion activities, wellness checks, suicide prevention, alcohol and drug awareness programs, or other health services required by students that may benefit from a collaborative effort between Wellness Center and Student Affairs staff, such as addiction or eating disorders.